iamdudeman/sola-game-engine/README.md

 # Branch WIP
-* Update physics stuff to properly use TransformComponent
-  * For colliders the radius / width+height of the collider should scale with scale of transform
-    * default AABB to 1x1 and Circle to 0.5 (radius)
 * Consider two collider components (CircleColliderComponent + RectangleColliderComponent)
 * Consider CameraSystem that nests these other Renderer systems maybe to handle ability to have multiple cameras???

 # TODO List